eclipse-bluechi/bluechi/doc/dbus-interfaces.md

      service is started (reason=`real`), or if hirte learns of an already loaded unit (reason=`virtual`).

-    The later can happen for two reasons, either hirte knows already that the unit is loaded.
-Or, at a later time a new agent connects for a previously offline node and the unit was already running on the node.
+    The latter can happen for two reasons, either hirte already knows that the unit is loaded.
+Or, at a later time a new agent connects to a previously offline node and the unit was already running on the node.

   * UnitStateChanged(s node, s unit, s active_state, s substate, s reason)